[Column] 'Leave Everyone Behind'? – The West's Covid nationalism

 There are too few vaccines right now, despite all the orders placed.
 If our generosity only starts once all willing EU-Europeans are vaccinated, other countries and the people who are most in need are in for a long wait.

-It seems to me that we are really saying: "Leave no one behind – but only once we are safe"?
+It seems to me that we are really saying: "Leave no one behind – but only once we are safe".
 Joe Biden already confirmed that he sticks to an 'America First' approach to vaccination.

 Canada's Justin Trudeau made clear that Canadians come first, trying to give it a positive spin: "if we have more vaccines than necessary, absolutely we will be sharing with the world".